FormidableLabs/electron-webpack-dashboard/README.md

 The original dashboard felt like working at NASA.
 50 years ago.
 I hope this dashboard feels like working at NASA today.
 Or at Westworld.
 Or like the beginning of Westworld at least.

+### Maintenance Status: Archived

+This project is no longer maintained by Formidable.
+We are no longer responding to issues or pull requests unless they relate to security concerns.
+We encourage interested developers to fork this project and make it their own!

 ## Getting Started

 ### Install